mmelara-QK/QK-IP21-Historian/README.md

 # QK-HRL-IP21-Historian
 IP21 Historian for Harleyville, Quikrete
 Installation Instruction:
-1. Download the version of the IP21 Historian you want.
+1. Download the version of the IP21 Historian you want located under "versions".
+The latest is V1.2.
 2. Open Excel
 3. Go to "File" on the top left ribbons.
 4. Go to "Options" on the bottom left.